-Anyone provider of technical and vocational education and training who is subject to inspection by OfSTED needs to ensure that they have robust and accurate Self Assessment.
+Anyone provider of technical and vocational education and training subject to inspection by OfSTED must ensure that they have robust and accurate Self Assessments.
 They also need to ensure that they can demonstrate the same level of robustness with their observation of teaching, learning and assessment.
-Being able to demonstrate that the provider understands the importance that observation of teaching and training plays in developing both the quality of teaching/training and informing provider self-assessment.
-Where OfSTED find that teaching and training session grades and judgements are inaccurate or inconsistent then self-assessment decisions based on them are likely to be mis-graded.
+Demonstrating that the provider understands the importance that observation of teaching and training plays in developing both the quality of teaching/training and informing the provider's self-assessment.
+Where OfSTED find that teaching and training session grades and judgements are inaccurate or inconsistent, self-assessment decisions are likely to be misgraded.

 What will OfSTED look for?

 Inspectors place huge value on Observation of Teaching, Learning and Assessment and will expect to see records of this being conducted.
 They will expect: